quintel/documentation/docs/api/intro.md

 | `429 Too Many Requests` | The request was rejected due to exceeding the API rate-limit.
 At the time of writing, the ETM has no rate-limits; while there are no plans to change this, but your application should be prepared. |
 | `500 Internal Server Error` | An error occurred with the ETM. |

+## Pagination

+Some endpoints return paginated data – where there are too many items to show at once.
+Examples include the scenario and saved scenario lists.
+To get the full list of items you must iterate through all pages.

+Paginated responses contain three keys:

+* `data` - an array of items, such as scenarios or saved scenarios
+* `meta` - information about pagination, the number of items in the `data` array, the total number of items belonging to you, etc.
+* `links` - links to the first, previous, next, and last pages in the set

+#### `meta`

+* `limit` - the requested limit for how many items should be included on each page of results
+* `count` - the number of items on the current page; this may be lower than `limit` when viewing the last page of results
+* `total` - the total number of items which belong to you
+* `total_pages` - the total number of pages of items
+* `current_page` - the number of the current pages

+#### `links`

+* `first` - link to the first page of items
+* `prev` - link to the previous page of items, or null if you are on the first page
+* `next` - link to the next page of items, or null if you are on the last page
+* `last` - link to the last page of items

 ## Errors

 Many endpoints within the ETM will respond with useful error information if the received request could not be processed.
 This will be in the form of a `400..499` response code, and a JSON response containing an `errors` key.